 With this extensive reach, we have a unique opportunity to make a real impact, like we’ve done by investing ~$10B in communications infrastructure for low-income areas.1 As we grow, we will add to our strong foundation and continue to operate conscientiously with our teammates, environment and communities in mind.

-1 Based on total capital invested in Crown Castle assets that are located within, or provide service coverage (entirely or partially) to, US Census blocks with 2021 median household income at or below $50,000, which is the threshold to qualify for an automatic zero “expected family contribution” calculation for federal student aid.
+1 Based on total capital invested in Crown Castle assets that are located within, or provide service coverage (entirely or partially) to, US Census blocks with 2022 median household income at or below $49,999, which is a key input to qualify for an automatic zero “expected family contribution” calculation for federal student aid (dependent students).

 Our inherently sustainable shared infrastructure model.

 For over 25 years, our shared communications infrastructure model has enabled us to sustainably meet the growing need for connectivity with the use of fewer resources.
 Our inherently sustainable business model allows us to build once and then leverage the same assets to serve multiple customers at the same time—benefiting not only our customers, but also the environment and our communities.

 SELECT INFRASTRUCTURE MODEL

 Working with an inherently sustainable approach.

-We conduct our business with an eye towards limiting adverse impacts on the environment—striving to manage our infrastructure portfolio and every part of our organization more sustainably.LEARN MORE
+We conduct our business with an eye toward limiting adverse impacts on the environment—striving to manage our infrastructure portfolio and every part of our organization more sustainably.LEARN MORE

-2 Percentage calculated using approximately 115,000 MWh of renewable energy contracted for 2022, which includes additional amounts contracted in 2022, compared with estimated 2022 annual consumption of approximately 175,000 MWh.
+3 Percentage calculated using approximately 114,000 MWh of renewable energy contracted for 2022 compared with reported 2022 annual consumption of approximately 168,000 MWh.

 Upholding our social responsibility.

 Our work naturally intersects with challenges like maintaining public safety and bridging the digital divide—so we look for ways to make a difference through our operations, employees and suppliers.

-in diverse supplier spend in 2021, which is 10% of total addressable spend3
+in diverse supplier spend in 2022, which is 10% of total addressable spend4,5

 Governing our organization.

 We use a strong corporate governance framework that helps guide our business—while making a positive impact on employees, shareholders and communities.LEARN MORE

-of current board is comprised of women and/or people of color4
+of current board is comprised of women and/or people of color6